0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 'Til we fight, 'til we're screamin'
 ```

-- These lines capture the moment where the relationship has become purely destructive — the abuser has given up on love and instead embraces violence as the only remaining form of intimacy.
-The fight and the screaming become the relationship itself.
+- These lines capture the moment where the relationship has become purely destructive.
+- The abuser has given up on love and instead embraces violence as the only remaining form of intimacy.
+- The fight and the screaming become the relationship itself.
 - The phrase "burn all our clothes" is particularly important: clothes represent identity, performance, and social presentation.
 In the context of LGBTQ+ identity abuse, clothes can be a marker of gender expression.
 Burning them could symbolize the abuser's attempt to erase the narrator's identity entirely, or the narrator's own desire to be stripped of everything that ties him to this abusive relationship
 - The abuser does not care about what the narrator has deep down, they only see them as a sexual and abuse output